mikrono/tModLoaderWiki_kr_ko/GlobalProjectile.md

 ### public virtual void Kill(Projectile projectile, int timeLeft)

 Allows you to control what happens when a projectile is killed (for example, creating dust or making sounds).

+### public virtual bool CanDamage(Projectile projectile)

+Whether or not the given projectile is capable of killing tiles (such as grass) and damaging NPCs/players.
+Return false to prevent it from doing any sort of damage.
+Returns true by default.

 ### public virtual bool MinionContactDamage(Projectile projectile)